5 Great Florida Gulf Coast Beaches

 Indian Rocks Beach, located just 30 minutes from the Clearwater/St. Petersburg area, is a quiet picturesque beach.
 Absent are the heavy crowds found at other area beaches like Clearwater.
 It’s a great beach for a morning walk or jog.
 Many beaches are just too crowed to take a relaxing stroll, however, Indian Rocks offer a peaceful uncrowded setting.
 The further you walk down from the main parking area, the more desolate it becomes.

 The sand is a bit rocky, however, it’s great for beach-combing – tons of shells to collect here.
-Visit the morning after a storm for the best collecting opportunities.
+Visit the morning after a storm for the best haul.

 The water is very warm and there are always large waves to spice up the swimming experience.
-Out of all the Tampa Bay area beaches, Indian Rocks is definitely your best bet if you are looking for fun waves.
+Out of all the Tampa Bay area beaches, Indian Rocks is definitely your best bet if you are looking to boogie board.

-The beach is narrow, although never too crowded to spread out and enjoy the day.
+The beach is narrow, although never too crowded.
 Most of the tourists skip over Indian Rocks in favor of the more popular options like Clearwater and St. Pete beach.
 Thus, you enjoy the benefits of less traffic and noise and more space.
 There really is no congestion or commercialization around Indian Rocks Beach, which is great for those looking for some R&R.

 Grab your umbrella, beach chairs, and a good book: Indian Rocks is the ultimate relaxation beach in the area.

-What to do nearby: Pinellas Trail, Tarpon Springs Sponge Docks, Brooker Creek Preserve, Sunset Beach, Anclote River Nature Park, John Chestnut Park (Palm Harbor)
+What to do nearby: Pinellas Trail, Tarpon Springs Sponge Docks, Hellas Greek restaurant, Dolphin Adventure Cruise, Brooker Creek Preserve, Sunset Beach, Anclote River Nature Park, John Chestnut Park (Palm Harbor)

 Just 40 minutes north of Tampa lies the quaint Greek community of Tarpon Springs.
 The area is home to a handful of quiet beaches, Fred Howard being the best in the area.
 Although more popular with locals than tourists, this quaint beach is the perfect location for a sunset.